MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 First, install the PowerShell cmdlets.
 For more information, see the [Microsoft Places cmdlets module for PowerShell](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha).

-Powershell scripts help you upload and manage devices in bulk.
-Microsoft provides scripts to upload, edit, and delete devices.
-The scripts internally use the PowerShell cmdlets.
-Scripts use CSV files as an input.
+Create a PowerShell script that iterates using the PowerShell cmdlets using the CSV file as an input to upload, edit, and delete devices.

 > [!NOTE]
 > To run scripts, you must have the TenantPlacesManagement role assigned.

-Next, run the onboarding script with your prepared CSV file to onboard devices.
-If you want to customize scripts and use the Powershell cmdlets, you can reference those in Option 2.
+If you want to manage devices individually using the Powershell cmdlets, you can reference Option 2.

 |Script name  |Description  |
 |---------|---------|